-SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.
+SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 by Jill Loeffler •

 This is the fourth Grace Church, which is now a cathedral since it is the seat of the Bishop.
 The original one was a small church built in 1849.
-Two larger churches were built over the years and the third one was destroyed in the 1906 earthquake.

-Shortly after the earthquake, the Crocker family - a wealthy banking and railroad family of San Francisco - donated some land for the church to rebuild.
-They began to rebuild in 1927.
-The structure and intricate details of the church were completed in 1964.
+Shortly after the earthquake, the Crocker family—a wealthy banking and railroad family of San Francisco—donated some land for the church to rebuild.

 Disclaimer: I receive a small commission from some of the links on this page.

-My favorite part of the church is even before you step inside.
-A blocked off entrance to the church features two beautiful doors called 'The Gates of Paradise'.
+My favorite part of the church is before you even step inside.
+A blocked-off entrance to the church features two beautiful doors called 'The Gates of Paradise'.

 They are a replica of the doors made in Italy by the sculptor Lorenzo Ghiberti.
 The originals are at the Baptistery of the Duomo in Florence, Italy.